The world moves

 • Dr Polina Smiragina-Ingelström

-One of Europe's leading experts on migrant rights, biolegality, human trafficking, and gender, Dr. Smiragina-Ingelström is a lecturer and senior research manager at DIS Stockholm and Executive Secretary of the Victimology Working Group within the European Society of Criminology.
-She has advised the UN Migration Agency, UNODC, and the OSCE, where she served as chief investigator on trafficking and gender, and has worked directly with survivors across Europe and beyond.
-Sitting on the advisory board of the Journal of Modern Slavery, her expertise in structural inequality, child protection, and reproductive exploitation places her at the centre of GIEHM's policy and research agenda.
+A victimologist at the forefront of research on hidden exploitation and human trafficking in Europe, Dr Smiragina-Ingelström is a lecturer and senior research manager at DIS Stockholm and Executive Secretary of the Victimology Working Group within the European Society of Criminology.
+She serves as external expert for the European Commission DG HOME (EU Anti-Trafficking Hub), previously served the OSCE as chief investigator on the gender dimensions of human trafficking and worked directly with survivors as a migrant counsellor and reintegration assistant with the UN Migration Agency (IOM).
+She has held research fellowships at the University of Sydney Law School, Lund University and Stockholm University.
+Sitting on the advisory board of the Journal of Modern Slavery, her expertise in structural inequality, child protection and reproductive exploitation places her at the centre of GIEHM's policy and research agenda.

 Guided by global expertise.